What is autism?

 - processing cognitive information.

-What are the signs and characteristics of autism?
+What are the characteristics of autism?

 While much of the diagnostic process is related to behavioural attributes, it can be difficult to diagnose autism until they are between 18-20 months.
 For some, the signs of autism may not become apparent until school years, or adult years when demands exceeds capacity.